-In its report entitled ISG Provider Lens – Data Analytics Services & Solutions – Germany 2019/2020, the analyst firm highlights *um and Orange Business Services for our extensive data science and engineering services portfolio.
-It mentions our high-profile customer references, expanded coverage from the Orange Business Services acquisition, custom-made solutions across various sectors through our extensive partner network and, finally, our vendor-neutral technology architecture.
+In its report entitled ISG Provider Lens – Data Analytics Services & Solutions – Germany 2019/2020, the analyst firm highlights *um and Orange Business for our extensive data science and engineering services portfolio.
+It mentions our high-profile customer references, expanded coverage from the Orange Business acquisition, custom-made solutions across various sectors through our extensive partner network and, finally, our vendor-neutral technology architecture.

 The report points out that handling this deluge of big data requires scalable data processing systems, which drives traditional data warehousing to its limits.
 This is where big data structures in the form of data lakes need to be established, such as those provided by ourselves.
 They include the ability to visualize structured and unstructured data and automate defined processes and pattern recognition.